 The Company has established a rolling stock option plan ("Option Plan") enabling the directors to grant options to employees, officers, directors, and consultants of the Company.
 From time to time, shares may be reserved by the Board, in its discretion, for options under the Option Plan, provided that the total number of shares reserved for issuance by the Board shall not exceed 10% of the issued and outstanding listed shares (on a non-diluted basis) as at the date of grant.
 Options are non-assignable and may be granted for a term not exceeding that permitted by the Exchange, currently ten years.
 All stock options issued are subject to vesting terms.
-Options issued to directors, vest in the amount of 25% every three months from the date of grant; and options issued to officers and/or consultants vest in 12 months depending on date of grant and nature of service.
-The exercise price of each option equals the market price, minimum price, or discounted market price of the Company's shares as calculated on the date of grant.
 All stock options granted during the fiscal year 2019 vested immediately.